-Issues Where Jury Instructed On Both First Degree Murder And Second Degree Murder-Belief In Justification
+7.06 Issues Where Jury Instructed On Both First Degree Murder And Second Degree Murder- Belief In Justification

-To sustain either the charge of first degree murder or the charge of second degree murder the St tate must prove the following propositions: First Proposition: That the defendant performed the acts which caused the death of and Second Proposition: That when the defendant did so, [1] he intended to kill or do great bodily harm to; [or] [2] he knew that such acts would cause death to; [or] [3] he knew that such acts created a strong probability of death or great bodily harm to ; and
+To sustain either the charge of first degree murder or the charge of second degree murder, the State must prove the following propositions:

+First Proposition: That the defendant performed the acts which caused the death of ; and

+[3] he knew that such acts created a strong probability of death or great bodily harm to

 Third Proposition: That the defendant was not justified in using the force which he used.

 If you find from your consideration of all the evidence that any one of these propositions has not been proved beyond a reasonable doubt, your deliberations [on these charges] should end, and you should return a verdict of not guilty [of first degree murder].